Pinterest Pixel

 10. Radar Chart

-A radar chart helps me compare multiple variables at once.
-It’s useful when I want to visualize performance across several categories, such as employee skills or product features.
+A radar chart is used to compare multiple variables at once.
+It can be used to compare different variables like employee skills or product features.

 Chart Types in Excel